An outlaw pastor shakes up the Bible Belt

 Bell ended the evening not with a joke but a benediction.

-"My grace and peace follow you, every day," he told the crowd as he held his hands out in supplication.
+"May grace and peace follow you, every day," he told the crowd as he held his hands out in supplication.

 It already has for the Baldwins.
 They say listening to Bell has made their life better.